lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - ["Biblical Radiocarbon"](https://www.reddit.com/r/DebateEvolution/comments/1e8j9rv/answers_research_journal_publishes_an_impressive/), a website running a program that aims to 'recalibrate' conventional radiocarbon dates into a young-earth timeline.
 The program's code was found to be of exceptionally poor quality with numerous bugs.

+- Salvador (Sal) Cordova, a creation scientist who gave a presentation at a conventional evolution conference.
+The presentation was highly unprofessional and he made no attempt to communicate any of his points clearly.
+Dr Dan Stern Cardinale and Dr Zach Hancock reviewed the presentation [here](https://www.youtube.com/watch?v=Vfj2_3QgkUc).

 - [Nathaniel Jeanson](https://www.icr.org/article/new-icr-research-associate-nathaniel/#:~:text=How%20can%20I%20use%20and%20abuse%20my%20training) is a Harvard PhD who has readily admitted that he only acquired his prestigious degree in order to promote creationism with authority.
 He has been caught recycling arguments without addressing the counters many times.

 It is often difficult to discern whether these "creation scientists" are incompetent or intentionally dishonest - the former seems less likely in the case of the more qualified individuals.